 Prospective patients do check reviews when determining which physician to choose.
 In a recent survey, 70 percent said that online ratings and review sites had influenced their choice of a physician.
 Even if patients are referred to one doctor from another one, 41 percent will still search for information and ratings for that doctor online.
 Patients also share information themselves online; 51 percent of all patients share their experiences on Websites or through social media.

 Poor reviews can hurt or damage your business, while positive reviews can help them.
 A 2018 survey found that 94 percent of consumers had avoided a business because of a negative review.
-On the other hand, a Harvard Business School study found that every additional star a business receives on Yelp results in a 5 percent to 9 percent increase in revenue.
 These reviews affect your business whether or not you have an online or social media presence.

 In addition to providing information that patients use to make health care decisions, reviews also affect how high a company ranks in many search engines.
 This means that a health care practice that receives poor reviews also will appear far down the page when prospective patients search for a provider.